Lee Vandervis: 2025–2028 term

 On 12 November 2025, Vandervis unsuccessfully opposed a council motion to accept a budget overspend on the contentious Albany Street Connection Project, which passed by a margin of 8 to 7 votes.
 Prior to the 2025 local elections, the DCC had initially voted to cancel the project before rescinding the cancellation.
+Following the National-led coalition government's announcement that it would introduce legislation in 2026 to disestablish the regional councils, Vandervis advocated that the Otago Regional Council return Otago Harbour and the harbourside land to Dunedin.
+Mayor Barker and ORC councillor Michael Laws expressed disagreement with his proposal, with the latter stating that the Port of Otago was a regional asset.